 Reality Processing Engine is working as a “node based compositing” system, which is designed for real-time production.
 Any functionality of Reality, such as the Keyer, lens distortion, logarithmic conversions are nodes of the processing engine.

-The no-based system allows advanced users to design their custom workflows for more complex operations.
+The node-based system allows advanced users to design custom workflows for more complex operations.

 Reality uses the Unreal Engine 4, which ensures most photorealistic image output available for today’s GPUs.
 This level of image quality is achieved by deferred rendering methods, unique anti-aliasing technology and advanced features like depth of field, motion blur, light maps, screen space reflections and refractions.

 Reality Keyer provides spectacular results of keying of contact shadows, transparent objects and sub-pixel details like hair.
 Reality Keyer can work also with 4:4:4 RGB camera sources and HDR cameras sending logarithmic encoded video images.
 The keyer also supports 3D masks for “force-fill” and “spill bypass” buffers.
 Besides the quality of its results, Reality Keyer is still very easy to setup and operate.